Menu

 The Lateral World

 A three-song EP available on Bandcamp.
 Made at home by me, using Logic Pro for recording all of the vocals, instruments, production, and such.
 "Shambhala Pass" attempts to capture the feeling of a specific paragraph in Thomas Pynchon's Against The Day (page 891, if you're curious).
-"New Eruptions" is about underwater volcanoes building into islands, and how it somestimes feels like that inside a body, and "Ascent Into Ice" was inspired by video of scientists at the edge of the crater of Mt.
+"New Eruptions" is about underwater volcanoes building into islands, and how it sometimes feels like that inside a body, and "Ascent Into Ice" was inspired by video of scientists at the edge of the crater of Mt.
 Erebus in Antarctica.

-More Songs
+Folk Songs

-"From Stars" [ stream ] - a simple tune written for the Indie Strings folk ensemble
+Simple tunes written for the Indie Strings folk ensemble

 "To Catch a Sparrow" [ mp3 ] - a song about getting close